 Liberty Hospital’s newest technology, MAKOplasty® is discusses.
 Patients share their experience with their surgery.
 This major advancement in joint replacement allows surgeons to perform partial knee and hip replacements using robotic arm technology.
-With this new technology, orthopaedists are able to create a customized surgery … Read the Rest
+With this new technology, orthopaedists are able to create a customized surgery plan for each patient, target only the damaged tissue and … Read the Rest

 Randy Csikos, 58, of Cedar Lake, Indiana, has never been one to back away from a challenge… Unfortunately, years of working on his knees at construction sites took a toll on Randy, who eventually developed arthritis in both knees.

-…He made an appointment with Dr. … Read the Rest
+…He made an appointment with Dr. Craig Della Valle, a knee specialist at Midwest Orthopaedics at … Read the Rest

 Redding Resident Continues Active Lifestyle after MAKOplasty® Partial Knee Replacement Surgery at Danbury Hospital July 24, 2015 – Danbury, CT

 In the U.S., an estimated twenty percent of baby boomers will develop some form of osteoarthritis.
-When it develops on the knee as we age, the cartilage and menisci become … Read the Rest
+When it develops on the knee as we age, the cartilage and menisci become stiffer and less flexible and becomes prone to even the … Read the Rest

 Robena is a passionate Italian woman.
 Not just because of her “all day” spaghetti sauce but because she has a real zest for life.
 Robena loves to cook, walk for miles, swim, and visit with her neighbors.
 Then she got arthritis in her knee.… Read the Rest